 At the WEST building - read signs in entry way/front door for direction to room location

 Can parents stay and wait while students are testing?

-There will be a room at the church for parents to wait in while their child(ren) are testing.
+Due to COVID, there may not be a room at the church for parents to wait in while their child(ren) are testing

 Any questions?
 Please contact the Registrar by email at firstname.lastname@example.org